 \subsection{Data Exploration and Cleaning}

 We start by visualizing the data of all the datasets at various AlignmentScore values.
 We show some representative samples in Figure \ref{fig:data_samples}.
 At very low scores, we find that a large fraction of labels are incorrect (red boxes in Figure \ref{fig:data_samples}).

-As a result, we divide the data into AlignmentScore intervals (e.g., 0.00-0.05, 0.05-0.10, and so on, up to 0.2) and randomly sample 100 instances from each interval for every dataset.
+Thus, we divide the data into AlignmentScore intervals (\eg, 0.00-0.05, 0.05-0.10, and so on, up to 0.2) and randomly sample 100 instances from each interval for every dataset.
 This allows us to systematically analyze the relationship between AlignmentScore and label accuracy across different score ranges.
 For each interval, we then count the fraction of mislabelled samples to better understand how low AlignmentScores are associated with labeling errors.
 We find that below an AlignmentScore of 0.15, label noise is unacceptably high, with all datasets suffering the most from mislabelling (Table \ref{table:mislabel} in Appendix).
 Therefore, we discard all samples with AlignmentScore less than 0.15 in DomainBed-IP/OOP.
-As shown in Table \ref{table:discard}, we observe that the percentage of discarded samples due to mislabeling varies across datasets, with VLCS and DomainNet having the highest rates at 12.41\% and 7.64\%, respectively.
+As shown in Table \ref{table:discard} (in the Appendix), we observe that the percentage of discarded samples due to mislabeling varies across datasets, with VLCS and DomainNet having the highest rates at 12.41\% and 7.64\%, respectively.

-Furthermore, on the right side of Figure \ref{fig:data_samples}, we observe that at very high AlignmentScores (greater than 0.4), the images often contain text directly related to the label.
-Since our goal is to evaluate visual recognition rather than text recognition (OCR), and CLIP is known to have strong OCR abilities ~\citep{Fort2021CLIPadversarialstickers}, we exclude all samples above AlignmentScore of 0.4 from DomainBed-IP/OOP.
-As shown in Table \ref{table:discard}, although only a small portion of data is removed due to OCR filtering (0.00-0.15\% across datasets), this issue may become more significant in future studies.
+Furthermore, on the right side of Figure \ref{fig:data_samples}, we observe that at very high AlignmentScores (greater than 0.4), images often contain text directly related to the label.
+However, our goal is to evaluate visual recognition rather than text recognition (OCR), and CLIP is known to have strong OCR abilities~\citep{Fort2021CLIPadversarialstickers}, so we exclude all samples above AlignmentScore of 0.4 from DomainBed-IP/OOP.
+As shown in Table \ref{table:discard} (in the Appendix), only a small portion of data is removed due to OCR filtering (0.00-0.15\% across datasets), but this issue may become more significant in future studies.